-Applications for graduation are accepted each semester or term (Fall, Spring, Summer) in which all the requirements for the degree are met.
-Eligible students will receive an eligibility indicator on their record in the iRattler student system.
-All requirements and final course grades for award of Juris Doctor (JD) degree must reflect on a student's record at the conclusion of the semester or term of the graduation application.
+The graduation application indicator allows students to submit a graduation application in the iRattler student system, but the graduation application indicator does not confirm that all requirements for graduation are met.
 Approval for certification of degree requirements is conducted after all final grades are submitted and posted to official records.
-Students who do not satisfy all requirements for graduation must reapply in the next semester or term.
+Students who do not satisfy all requirements for graduation must reapply in the subsequent semester or term.